 - Teen mentoring

 - Matches a high school or upper-middle school teen with a younger student to mentor.
-Matches could be one-on-one, one teen with two or three younger students, two or three teens with a small group of younger students or a configuration that works for both school situations.
+Matches could be 1-on-1, 1 teen with 2 or 3 younger students, 2 or 3 teens with a small group of younger students or a configuration that works for both school situations.

 Eligible projects must meet all of the following criteria.
 Projects must:

 - provide services for youth up to age 25